 At Broadoak Primary School, we believe that equality should permeate all aspects of school life and is the responsibility of every member of the school and wider community.
 Every member of the school community should feel safe, secure, valued and of equal worth as defined within the Equality Act (2010) which includes age*, sex, race, disability, religion or belief, sexual orientation, pregnancy, undergoing or who have undergone gender reassignment.
 (NB ‘age’ is a protected characteristic but not in relation to pupils of any age in a school)

 Pupils with Disabilities

-For further details of our accessibility plan and equality statement please follow the links below.
+For further details of our equality scheme and objectives, which includes our accessibility plan, please follow the links below.